ios-dev-tools/awesome-ios-dev-tools/README.md

 * [Pulse Pro](https://github.com/kean/Pulse) - With Pulse Pro, you can view your logs in real-time from any device.
 This is a free professional grade app that is created by Kean.

-* [Pulse Pro](https://github.com/kean/PulsePro) - Pulse Pro is a professional macOS app designed to be flexible, comprehensive, and precise when viewing logs.
-It offers table and text modes, filters, scroller markers, an all-new network inspector, JSON filters, and more.
-With remote logging enabled, there are three easy steps to using it: launch the app,

 * [Push Hero](https://apps.apple.com/app/push-hero-test-notifications/id1499227284?mt=12) - Push Hero is a powerful push notification testing tool that supports latest APNS specification with intuitive explanation and validation.

 * [Pushtry](http://pushtry.com/) - Pushtry is a free web service for testing push notifications with your iOS or Android app.
 You can send push notifications using Apple Push Notification Service or Google Cloud Messaging service without requiring you to run your own backend.
 Push notifications can be sent as plain text or complete JSON so you can test all remote notification features